blizzyrdx/cs135-stuff/README.md

 - << endl; is similar to \n";, HOWEVER, \n is typically better as it runs much faster
 - C++ doesn't care about whitespaces meaning you can continue a code if you go a line under
+- Command + k or clear erases the visible terminal